Are you thinking of migrating from MongoDB to SQL, a more traditional relational database environment? If so, then you have come to the right place!

 Step 2: Transform the Data

 You have to be very careful to ensure that the data types in MongoDB are accurately transformed into their respective MS SQL Server equivalent.
-This is especially important as MongoDB is non-relational and may pose a challenge to developers who are not used to working with non-traditional databases.
+This is especially important as MongoDB is non-relational and may pose a challenge to developers unfamiliar with non-traditional databases.

 You may also have to flatten out or un-nest your MongoDB data as there is a high probability that some of the data will be nested